NexPlayer/Android-SDK/advanced.md

 #### native String getStringProperties(int property)

-Gets the string value of an individual NexPlayer™ property based on the numerical ID of the property.
+Gets the string value of an individual NexPlayer property based on the numerical ID of the property.

 Normally, getStringProperty should be used instead of this method.
 Use this methodonlyif you have a numeric property code.